MarcosLaffitte/GranMapache/README.md

 ## Cite as

-This repository was developed as part of the contribution:
+This repository was developed as part of the contributions:

 **[1]** Marcos E. González Laffitte, Tieu-Long Phan, and Peter F. Stadler.
 “Extension of Partial Atom-To-Atom Maps: Uniqueness and Algorithms”.
 In: Algorithms for Molecular Biology vol. 21, 10 (June 2026). (https://doi.org/10.1186/s13015-026-00300-5) [June, 2026].
 <br/>

 **[2]** Marcos E. González Laffitte, Tieu-Long Phan, and Peter F. Stadler.
 “Extension of Partial Atom-To-Atom Maps: Uniqueness and Algorithms”.
 In: 25th International Conference on Algorithms for Bioinformatics (WABI 2025).
 Ed. by Broňa Brejová and Rob Patro.
 Vol. vol. 344, 12.
 Leibniz International Proceedings in Informatics (LIPIcs). https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.WABI.2025.12) [August, 2025].
 <br/>